heyyakash/hammer/README.md

 ## Getting Started 🔨
 1. Clone the Hammer repository.
-2. Run `go build` to build the executable.
+2. Run `go build -o ./hammer` to build the executable.
 3. Run the executable with your desired configuration.

 ```bash